mautic/developer-documentation-new/docs/form_hooks/getting_started.rst

 ..
 Note:: Define the Form hooks somewhere in the DOM before the code that loads the Form.

 You'll need to view the HTML of the Form to find it's API name.
-The easiest way to do this is to browse to the Form's details in Mautic then click the "Manual Copy" button.
+The easiest way to do this is to browse to the Form's details in Mautic then click the "Self-hosted" button.
 Look for the following in the second box:

 .. code-block:: html